Updated March 2018Grant Kearney vocal, guitar, bass (left 1969)

 Rick Price; "At last I'd attained the Fender Strat (guitar) and the Vox AC30 (amplifier).
 Grant Kearney, who had moved from guitar to bass when I joined, was a master at vocal harmony arranging.
 At the time I took his talent for granted but have since realised that he was the driving force behind the whole thing."

-Following the departure of drummer Albert Carr and his replacement by Joe Dignam, Mike Carroll sent The Sombreros over to Germany for a month in 1966 to play at a club in Dortmund.
+Following the appointment of their new drummer Joe Dignam, Mike Carroll sent The Sombreros abroad for a month in 1966 to play at a club in Dortmund.
 Like many Brum groups who performed in Germany during the 1960s, they found their accommodation in an old bomb-damaged building to be little comfort from the harsh working conditions they experienced.
 Pete Smith said; "The exterior wall was pretty non-existent.
 When it rained the water used to pour in.
 We would visit the all night public baths just to keep warm!"

 Rick Price; "We would work fifty minutes every hour from seven in the evening until two in the morning.
 We could only finish early if the club was empty.
 Even one punter meant that you had to keep going.
 Because we weren't paid until the end of the second week, we had to live on tinned food that we had taken out with us from the UK."